Facebook Tips & Strategies

 3. Copy this entire meta-tag to your clipboard.

-4. Now, log in to your website’s back-end and paste this code into the `` section of your homepage’s HTML.
+4. Log into your website backend and insert this code into the `` section of your homepage HTML:

-• For WordPress: The easiest way to do this is with a free plugin like "Insert Headers and Footers."
-Once installed, go to its settings, and paste the code into the "Scripts in Header" box.
+• For WordPress: Use a plugin like "Insert Headers and Footers."
+Once installed, go to its settings and paste the code into the "Scripts in Header" box.
 Save your changes.

-• For Shopify: Go to Online Store >, Themes.
-Click the "Actions" dropdown on your current theme and select "Edit code."
-Find the `theme.liquid` file.
-Paste the Meta tag code directly below the opening `` tag and save.
+• For Shopify: Navigate to Online Store >, Themes.
+Click "Actions" > "Edit code."
+Open `theme.liquid` and paste the meta tag immediately below the opening `` tag.
+Save.

-• For Squarespace: Go to Settings >, Advanced >, Code Injection, and paste the code into the Header field.
+• For Squarespace: Go to Settings >, Advanced >, Code Injection, then paste into the Header section.
 Save.

-Method 2: The HTML File Upload Method (Good for cPanel Users)
+Method 2: The HTML File Upload Method (Suitable for cPanel Users)

-1. On the verification page in Facebook, select the "Upload an HTML file to your root directory" option.
+1. Select "Upload an HTML file to your root directory" on Facebook.

-Method 3: The DNS Record Method (Most Technical, But Solid)
+Method 3: The DNS Record Method (Most Technical, Highly Reliable)

-1. Choose the "Update the DNS TXT record with your domain registrar" option in your Business Settings.
+1. Select "Update the DNS TXT record with your domain registrar" in Business Settings.

-3. Log into your domain registrar's account (e.g., GoDaddy, Namecheap, Bluehost, Cloudflare).
+3. Log into your domain registrar’s account (e.g., GoDaddy, Namecheap, Cloudflare).

 • Type: TXT

-• Value/Record: Paste the full TXT record you copied from Facebook.
+• Value/Record: Paste the full TXT record from Facebook.

-6. Save the new record.
-DNS changes can take some time to propagate across the internet - sometimes a few minutes, sometimes up to 72 hours (though it's rarely that long).
+6. Save the record.
+DNS changes can take some time to propagate, from minutes up to 72 hours (though usually much sooner).

-After you’ve completed your chosen method (pasting the meta-tag, uploading the file, or adding the DNS record), go back to your Meta Business Suite domain settings page.
-With your domain still selected, click the green "Verify Domain" button.
+After implementing your chosen method, go back to your Facebook domain settings.
+With your domain selected, click the green "Verify Domain" button.

-Facebook will check to see if it can find the verification code.
-If it's successful, a confirmation will appear, and the status next to your domain will change from red ("Not Verified") to green ("Verified").
-Congratulations, you're done!
+Facebook will check for the verification code.
+If successful, you'll see a confirmation message, and the status will change from red ("Not Verified") to green ("Verified").
+Congratulations, you've completed the process!

 Troubleshooting Common Issues

-• Caching Delays: Your website might use a caching plugin or service (like Cloudflare).
-Clear your website's cache and your browser cache, then try verifying again.
+• Caching Delays: Clear your website’s cache and your browser cache, then retry.

-• DNS Propagation Time: If you used the DNS method, you likely just need to wait a bit longer for the changes to take effect.
-Give it at least 30 minutes before trying again.
+• DNS Propagation: If you've used the DNS method, wait a bit longer for the changes to take effect, usually at least 30 minutes.

-• Incorrect Placement: Double-check that you placed the code, file, or record in the right location.
-For the Meta-tag, make sure it’s between the `` and `` tags.
-For the HTML file, be certain it’s in the root folder, not a sub-folder.
+• Incorrect Placement: Double-check that the code, file, or record is in the correct location.
+For meta-tags, ensure it’s within `` tags.
+For file upload, verify it’s in the root directory, not a subfolder.

 Final Thoughts

-Verifying your domain on Facebook is a straightforward process that unlocks essential features for advertising, content sharing, and brand control.
-By dedicating a few minutes to this one-time setup, you are properly equipping your business for success on Meta's powerful ad platform and securing command over your digital identity.
+Verifying your domain on Facebook is a simple process that unlocks vital features for advertising, sharing content, and brand protection.
+Spending a few minutes on this one-time setup prepares your business for success on Meta’s advertising platform and secures your online identity.

-Once your domain is verified and you’re running ads or sharing links, managing the creative side becomes the next challenge.
-At Postbase, we built our platform to simplify the entire content lifecycle.
-We knew how frustrating it was wrestling with outdated tools, so we designed a clean, visual calendar to plan your content, rock-solid scheduling for all major platforms (especially short-form video), and a unified inbox to keep track of your comments and DMs.
-This lets you put your energy back into creating great content without getting lost in the chaos of managing social platforms.
+After your domain is verified and you’re running ads or sharing links, focus on creative content.
+At Postbase, we built our platform to streamline content management.
+We designed a visual content calendar, reliable scheduling for various platforms (especially short-form video), and a unified inbox to track comments and DMs.
+This enables you to focus on creating quality content without getting overwhelmed by social platform management.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.